micartey/Cardinal-Anticheat/README.md

 ### Testserver

-If you are interested but don't want to setup a test server to try out the anticheat, you are welcome to join the official public testserver.
+If you are interested but don't want to buy a license right away try, you are welcome to join the official public testserver.
 The server, however, runs minecraft 1.8

 ```
 cardinal.micartey.dev